-On September 11, 1943, Stanley lost his life after being hit in the chest with shrapnel in Italy.
+On September 11, 1943, Stanley lost his life after being hit by friendly fire in the chest with shrapnel in Salerno, Italy.
 No records could be found to determine his unit.
-Nor could it be determined where he was buried.
-However, he would have been awarded the following medals for his service: Army Good Conduct Medal, American Campaign Medal, Europe/African/Middle Eastern Campaign Medal, and the World War II Victory Medal.
+He was buried in Forest Lawn Memorial Park in LaSalle.
+PVT Stanley Frackowiak would have been awarded the following medals for his service: Army Good Conduct Medal, American Campaign Medal, Europe/African/Middle Eastern Campaign Medal, and the World War II Victory Medal.

 After Stanley’s death, his wife who had been working at the Green River Ordnance Plant remained on the job saying, “this job has to be done…and maybe if I stay on the job, I can help save someone else’s husband.”

 This story is part of the Stories Behind the Stars project (see www.storiesbehindthestars.org).
 This is a national effort of volunteers to write the stories of all 421,000+ of the US WWII fallen saved on Together We Served and Fold3.
 Can you help write these stories?
 These stories will be accessible via smartphone app at any war memorial or cemetery.